-In a study in healthy adult volunteers, atazanavir/ritonavir (300 mg/100 mg) administered for 9 days reduced the plasma AUC and C{max} of lamotrigine (single 100 mg dose) by an average of 32% and 6%, respectively.
+In a study of healthy adult volunteers, atazanavir/ritonavir (300 mg/100 mg) administered for 9 days reduced the plasma AUC and C{max} of lamotrigine (single 100 mg dose)by an average of 32% and 6%, respectively.
 In patients receiving concomitant therapy with atazanavir/ritonavir, the appropriate treatment regimen should be used (see section 4.2).

-Data from in vitro assessment demonstrate that lamotrigine, but not the N(2)glucuronide metabolite, is an inhibitor of OCT 2 at potentially clinically relevant concentrations.
-These data demonstrate that lamotrigine is a more potent in vitro inhibitor of OCT 2 than cimetidine, with IC50 values of 53.8 μ M and 186 μ M, respectively.
-Co-administration of lamotrigine with renally excreted medicinal products which are substrates of OCT2 (e.g. metformin, gabapentin and varenicline) may result in increased plasma levels of these drugs.
+Data from in vitro assessment demonstrate that lamotrigine, but not the N(2)-glucuronide metabolite, is an inhibitor of Organic Transporter 2 (OCT 2) at potentially clinically relevant concentrations.
+These data demonstrate that lamotrigine is an inhibitor of OCT 2, with an IC ${50}$ values of 53.8 μ M. Co-administration of lamotrigine with renally excreted medicinal products which are substrates of OCT2 (e.g. metformin, gabapentin and varenicline) may result in increased plasma levels of these drugs.